What you will need

 Connect#

-To connect to the virtual Duckietown robot ROBOT_NAME, run:
+To “ssh” into the virtual Duckietown robot ROBOT_NAME, run:

 dts duckiebot virtual connect ROBOT_NAME